Kanata, Ontario: Sports

 Kanata is home to the Ottawa Senators professional ice hockey team, who play at Canadian Tire Centre.
-A women's Ottawa Senators team plays at the Bell Sensplex.
+A women's Ottawa Senators team plays at the Tony Graham Recreation Complex.
 The annual Bell Capital Cup youth minor amateur ice hockey tournament is held at the Sensplex during the Christmas holiday break.
-The Kanata Lasers, formally known as the Kanata Stallions (and Valley Lasers), is the junior team that plays at the Kanata Recreational Complex.
+The Kanata Lasers, formally known as the Kanata Stallions (and Valley Lasers), is the junior team that once played at the Kanata Recreational Complex, relocated to Renfrew, Ontario.
 The Kanata Soccer Club is the largest sports club in Kanata and the second largest in the city with close to 4,500 players.
 The Kanata Rhythmic Gymnastics Club is the largest rhythmic gymnastics club in Ontario, and was founded by Head Coach Dasa Lelli in 1975.
 Following the first rhythmic gymnastics club, Olympia Gymnastics, the first artistic gymnastics and recreational centre in the area, was founded in 2005 on Iber Road.

 Kanata is also home to the Kanata Knights football club, one of the 16 teams that play in the National Capital Amateur Football Association (NCAFA).
 The Knights play and practice at Robert Barr field on 573 Hazeldean Rd.
 They are rivals of the Bell Warriors, West-Carleton Wolverines and other sports franchises.